 The biggest misconception about Australian garden plants is that they have to be treated quite differently from plants from other continents.
 This idea results in two opposing beliefs - one being that they can be neglected, and the other being they have fussy needs that make them difficult to grow, especially when mixed with exotics.
 In reality, however, the same general horticultural rules apply to all ornamentals.
 Every plant, whatever its origins, grows better with a little care and attention, and some plants have slightly different requirements regarding soil and position.

 The Backyard Botanicals Garden is a ‘grow-me-at-home’ garden in the May Drive Parkland which demonstrates how easy it is to grow Western Australian native plants.
 If you would like to create your own native garden or need advice on how to improve your existing one, browse the articles in this section, come along to a free Dig it with Coffee session or contact the Garden Advisory Service.

-The transplant and transportation of the Giant Boab from the Kimberley region into the Western Australian Botanic Garden was one of the Authority's great success stories.
-The Garden Advisory Service often gets enquiries about transplanting Australian native plants, particularly the Common Grass-tree.
+Our Garden Advisory Service often gets enquiries about transplanting Australian native plants, particularly the Common Grass-tree.

 Many native plants may be grown singly in pots, or several may be grouped in a larger container to form a mini-garden.

 Birds add life, colour and sound to a garden and are a joy to watch.
 Many Australian plants, such as Kangaroo Paws, are bird-pollinated.